kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Get the public and private IP addresses from the instance metadata service using the http://169.254.169.254/latest/meta-data/ endpoint.
 * Get the public and private IP addresses from the instance user data service using the http://169.254.169.254/latest/userdata/ endpoint.
 * Get the public and private IP addresses from Amazon CloudWatch.
-Correct

 Instance metadata is data about your EC2 instance that you can use to configure or manage the running instance.
 Because your instance metadata is available from your running instance, you do not need to use the Amazon EC2 console or the AWS CLI.
 This can be helpful when you’re writing scripts to run from your instance.
 For example, you can access the local IP address of your instance from instance metadata to manage a connection to an external application.

 To view the private IPv4 address, public IPv4 address, and all other categories of instance metadata from within a running instance, use the following URL: http://169.254.169.254/latest/meta-data/.
-Hence, the correct answer is: Get the public and private IP addresses from the instance metadata service using the http://169.254.169.254/latest/meta-data/ endpoint.
+* Hence, the correct answer is: Get the public and private IP addresses from the instance metadata service using the http://169.254.169.254/latest/meta-data/ endpoint.
 The option that says: Get the public and private IP addresses from Amazon CloudWatch is incorrect because there is no direct way to fetch the public and private IP addresses of the EC2 instance using CloudWatch.
 The option that says: Get the public and private IP addresses from AWS CloudTrail is incorrect because CloudTrail is primarily used to track the API activity of each AWS service.
 Just like CloudWatch, there is no easy way to get the associated IP addresses of the EC2 instance using CloudTrail.
 The option that says: Get the public and private IP addresses from the instance user data service using the http://169.254.169.254/latest/userdata/ endpoint is incorrect because a user data is mainly used to perform common automated configuration tasks and run scripts after the instance starts.
 You will not find the associated IP addresses of the EC2 instance from its user data.
 You have to use the metadata service instead.